aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/avd-to-cvaas.md

 ```

-Once things are working it's a good idea to use Ansible Vault to encrypt your passwords.
+Once things are working it's a good idea to use Ansible Vault to encrypt your passwords in a production environment.

 ```text
 ansible-vault encrypt_string '<super long password>' --name 'ansible_ssh_pass'